How to Spend an Adventure-Filled Day in Page, AZ

 Antelope Canyon is a tight slot canyon with incredible colors and rock shapes that play with your imagination.
 It’s one of the most beautiful places I have found myself in.
 Because Antelope Canyon is a slot canyon, when it rains, flash floods can occur within the canyon.
 On Aug 12, 1997, eleven hikers were killed in a flash flood within Antelope Canyon.
 As a result of this, to ensure future hiker safety while within this Tribal Park, the only way to get into this canyon is on a guided tour.

-The guided tours a bit pricey, however the tour guides will help set up your camera with proper settings to help you get the best possible pictures, and that alone I thought made the price worth it.
+The guided tours are a bit pricey; however, the tour guides will help set up your camera with proper settings so you will get the best possible pictures, and that alone I thought made the price worth it.
 That, and the canyon is just simply incredible.

 The tours are not very big, and this is a popular activity in Page, so consider booking your tickets ahead of time.